Girls volleyball: Late bursts key in Seneca’s 25-18, 25-15 win over rival Marquette

 Marquette's Avery Durdan blocks a spike from Seneca's Audry McNabb on Thursday, Sept.
 19, 2024 at Seneca High School.

-“It’s a Marquette/Seneca matchup so both teams were ready to play right from the start and it was a great atmosphere to play in,” Seneca coach Noah Champene said.
+“It’s a Marquette/Seneca matchup so both teams were ready to play right from the start, and it was a great atmosphere to play in,” Seneca coach Noah Champene said.
 “The crowd was into it, the student sections into it, everyone was amped up and I think that had teams a little off and trying to get emotions in check.
 Both sides missed a lot of serves and there was some sloppy play, but I think we finally calmed down a little and started getting our serves in and also got into system more smoothly.

 “Audry stepped up big for us tonight and just did what she does.
 Laine did a great job of understanding who had the hot hand and made sure whoever that was got an attack.
 I really thought our defense, led by Alyssa Zellers, was pretty solid all night long.”

-Marquette was led at the net by Kelsey Cuchra (five kills, one block), Makayla Backos (three kills, two aces), and two kills each from Kinley Rick and Avery Durdan.
+Marquette was led at the net by Kelsey Cuchra (five kills, one block), Makayla Backos (three kills, two aces) and two kills each from Kinley Rick and Avery Durdan.

 “We were in and very competitive in the opening set despite missing (five serves) and us not serving the ball where I wanted it to be served,” Marquette coach Mindy McConnaughhay said.
 “We played tough for the first 25 or so points and then we just shut down mentally.
-Then in the second set we got stuck in a tough rotation and nobody wanted the ball.
-The final stretches of both sets showed our youth a little, but at some point during this season that can’t an excuse anymore.
+Then in the second, set we got stuck in a tough rotation and nobody wanted the ball.
+The final stretches of both sets showed our youth a little, but at some point during this season that can’t be an excuse anymore.

 “We practiced exactly what Seneca was going to do for several practices and know what we needed to do.
 When we stuck to that we did very well, but unfortunately, we had stretches late in both sets where we played sloppy and just kind of stalled out.”